myriadrf/LimeSuite/wiki/Valgrind.md

-To use a specific version of Valgrind that is not provided by the maintainers of the distribution being used, the recommended way would be to download [the source code](https://sourceware.org/pub/valgrind/) of that specific version and compiling it by using the instructions provided with the source code.
+To use a specific version of Valgrind that is not provided by the maintainers of the distribution being used, the recommended way would be to download [the source code](https://sourceware.org/pub/valgrind/) of that specific version and compile it by using the instructions provided with the source code.

 ## Usage